linhkid/linhkid/README.md

 <img align="right" width = 250px height = 200px alt="Github" src="https://github.com/Mo-Alsehli/Mo-Alsehli/assets/98949843/92f233e8-fd56-4521-bc8e-b48fe669209a" />

-I'm a Computer Scientist turned full-stack ML Engineer with 11 years experience in NLP & Machine Learning with a mixed background in Software Engineering.
+- 🐶 &nbsp; I'm a Computer Scientist turned full-stack ML Engineer.
+With 11+ years of experience in Natural Language Processing (NLP), Machine Learning (ML), Data Science, and Object-oriented programming, I bring a strong foundation to any project.
+My expertise extends to MLOps, and software development cycle with over 5 years of hands-on experience.
+As a part-time researcher at DataScience-Works lab in Australia, I stay at the forefront of industry trends and advancements.

 - 🎓 &nbsp; I hold a Master's degree in Knowledge Engineering and Machine Learning from the National University of Singapore (NUS), and a dropout from Georgia Institute of Technology (Georgia Tech) in Computer Science.

+- 🔭 &nbsp; I'm the founder of Beautiful Mind Vietnam and NeuroPurrfect AI -  a community-based startup that provides professional yet affordable AI/ML and Data Science services (with Solution architecture design included), technical coaching as well as academic research & technical writing.

+- 🌱 &nbsp; I provide consulting services in the areas of AI/ML, digital transformation, data platform implementation, and strategic technical decision-making.
+My expertise allows me to assist organizations in leveraging cutting-edge technologies to drive business growth and optimize their operations.

   <!-- Connect with me -->
   <!--h2 without bottom border-->
   <div id="user-content-toc">